thellimist/bitses/_analyses/powh3d-demiculus.md

 - The token/exchange has no developer fee.
 The developers also purchased themselves.
 Though they purchased early on so it makes sense.
 - Masternodes can be built and they can share their link to get extra earnings.
 - If a friend buys 10ETH from your masternode, you make 0.3ETH.
 (3%)
 - There are also games being developed on top of this coin which also reward the token holders.
+Most notable example is [Fomo3d](http://exitscam.me/shakedown).

 Cases: